hknd23/DeepLearningCausal/README.md

 ### Why DeepLearningCausal?

-Researchers are increasingly interested to estimate causal effecs, including Conditional Average Treatment Effects (CATEs)and Population Average Treatment Effects on the Treated (PATT), from observational and experimental data using deep learning methods.
+Researchers are increasingly interested to estimate causal effects, including Conditional Average Treatment Effects (CATEs)and Population Average Treatment Effects on the Treated (PATT), from observational and experimental data using deep learning methods.
 Estimating the CATE and PATT via deep neural networks require the use of libraries in Python while also simultaneously using R code and modules.
 A key advantage of our **DeepLearningCausal** package is that it allows users to not just leverage powerful Python libraries within the R programming environment but also seamlessly use Python's robust deep learning ecosystem in their R session for estimating treatment effects.
 Another key benefit of our package is that it provide users with substantial flexibility to customize their deep neural network architecture which provides them with options (for example) to:

 - Choose numerous optimization algorithms such as Adam, Stochastic Gradient Descent, AdaGrad or RMSprop to update the deep neural network architecture's weights for loss minimization